asthapandey2026/Sample-Python-Programs/README.md

-This repository that contains a bmi calculator, basic chat-application and a random password generator using python programming
+This repository that contains basic python programs